-A JST 248 (= A WSS 248) Women in Jewish Life and Literature (3)
+A JST 248 (= A WSS 248) Gender and Jewish Women in Historical Perspective (3)

-A JST 250 (= A HIS 250) The Holocaust in History (3)
+A JST 250 (= A HIS 250) The Holocaust and Genocide in the Modern World (3)

 A JST 251 (= A HIS 252) Early Israel and Biblical Civilization (3)

-A JST 252 (= A REL 252) Jews, Hellenism, and Early Christianity (3)
+A JST 252 (= A HST 252 & A REL 252) Jews, Hellenism, and Early Christianity (3)

-A JST 253 (= A HIS 253 & A REL 253) Medieval Jews among Muslims and Christians (3)
+A JST 253 (= A HIS 253 & A REL 253) Medieval and Early-Modern Jews among Muslims and Christians (3)

 A JST 254 (= A HIS 254 & A REL 254) The Jews in the Modern World (3)

-A JST 256 (= A REL 256) World Jewry since the Holocaust (3)
+A JST 256 (= A REL 256 & A HIS 266) World Jewry since the Holocaust (3)

 Examines the historical, cultural, societal, and demographic changes in world Jewry since the Holocaust.
 Investigates the decline of European Jewish communities and the development of the United States and Israel as postwar centers of modern Jewish life.
 Only one version of A JST 256 may be taken for credit.
 May not be offered in 2023-2024.

-A JST 275 (= A HIS 275) Antisemitism in Historical Perspective (3)
+A JST 275 (= A HIS 275) Antisemitism: Historical Explorations & Contemporary Challenges (3)

 A JST 299 (= A REL 299) Introductory Topics in Judaic Studies (1–3)